-Clients: Over 5,000 corporate end-users that include mainly small-and medium sized companies and some large ones, via four bank clients so far: Rabobank, Nordea, OP Bank, KBC.
+Clients: More than 8,000 corporate end-users that include mainly small-and medium sized companies and some large ones.

-Funding: Seeking CVC funding for a spin-out in Q1 2021.
+Funding: Series A funding after a spin-out of Rabobank in June 2021.

 TMI view: By offering light TMS functionality through a banking partner, with the look and feel of that bank maintained, TreasurUp has hit upon a new way of delivering connected treasury processes to the smaller-scale user.
 Expect the module list to expand as the firm spins-off from its current owners in 2021.